pasturm/SIMIONtuneR/README.md

 * Running the simulation with the optimized parameters to validate the model,
 * Generate a new Box-Behnken design with the optimized parameters as starting values, etc.

-The tuning parameters are configured in a [configuration file](https://github.com/pasturm/SIMIONtuneR/blob/master/inst/tuneR_config.toml) and the [lua script](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/example.lua) of the SIMION simulation needs to be adjusted accordingly.
+The tuning parameters are configured in a [configuration file](https://github.com/pasturm/SIMIONtuneR/blob/master/inst/SIMIONtuneR_config.toml) and the [lua script](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/example.lua) of the SIMION simulation needs to be adjusted accordingly.

+Additionally, the package provides functions to efficiently optimize the geometry and voltages of gridless planar mirrors (directly in R, since the axial potential of such mirrors can be calculated analytically).

 ## Installation
 ```